Purpose of these procedures

 Step 1: Provide initial information to disclosers

-Within 14 days of the department being allocated a PID, the Investigators will provide the discloser with the following information about his or her powers to:
+As soon as is reasonably practicable of the department being allocated a PID, the Investigators will provide the discloser with the following information about his or her powers to:

 - decide not to investigate the disclosure;